allegheny-college-cmpsc-100-fall-2019/practical-01/README.md

 - [ ] In a terminal window, type `docker run hello-world`.

-* This should download and run the "Hello, World" container, returning output looking similar to the following:
+* This command will download and run the "Hello, World" container, returning output looking similar to the following:

 ```
 docker run hello-world